 SAN DIEGO, California - Now that you've gotten comfortable getting in and out of the waves on your paddleboard and are a master at catching them, you're now ready to start progressing even further and adding some tricks into your bag.
-Starboard and FCS SUP athlete Sean Poynter lays out some tips on how to do a frontside cutback on your standup paddleboard.
+Sean Poynter lays out some tips on how to do a frontside cutback on your standup paddleboard.
 When doing a frontside cutback there are a few key motions that you need to do in order to successfully execute one and here, Sean lays them all out on the table.
 Here are his words of advice:

 Make sure you have speed.
 Having speed coming into the turn is going to better prepare you for your set up bottom turn, weight shifting, and paddle transition.
 Having speed ensures that you won't fall flat as you do all of these actions.

 When attempting to do a frontside cutback, make sure you have speed going into it. | Photo: Matty & Elena Schweitzer

 This is the first step in performing a proper cutback.
 With speed, bottom turn as you normally would with shifting weight onto your toe side rail, sinking that inside rail and leaning onto the paddle that is placed down in front of you on the water.
 With the right foot positioning, (back foot back towards the tail and front foot centered on stringer near the midpoint of board) the amount of weight you shift onto your blade face as it's set in the water is going to determine how hard of a bottom turn you will execute.

 Doing a bottom turn is the first step when doing a cutback. | Photo: Matty & Elena Schweitzer